davidchesnut/sp-general-docs/docs/debugging-sharepoint-server-2013-workflows.md

 - SharePoint Server 2013 and Workflow Manager 1.0 are installed on the same server.

-- The Windows identity  **CONTOSO\\SP_Content** is configured for the application pool identity that hosts the web application serving the SharePoint site that starts the workflow.
+- The Windows identity **CONTOSO\\SP_Content**is configured for the application pool identity that hosts the web application serving the SharePoint site that starts the workflow.

 - The SharePoint Server 2013 site used to start the workflow is **http://intranet.contoso.com**

 - The Workflow Manager 1.0 farm endpoint is **w15sp.contoso.com**.

 - SharePoint Server 2013 and Workflow Manager 1.0 are configured to allow OAuth over HTTP.

-    > [!Caution]
+    > [!CAUTION]
 > This should never be done on the production server, but only for testing and debugging.

 1. Log on to the server where Workflow Manager and SharePoint 2013 are installed with the Windows identity configured as the Workflow Manager 1.0 farm account and SharePoint 2013 application pool identity.

 2. Start Fiddler.
 While Fiddler will now intercept traffic from the current user, if there are any existing connections or processes running, Fiddler may miss those as it was not running when the connections were initially established.
 To force both Workflow Manager and SharePoint Server to recycle and have their traffic to each other get intercepted by Fiddler, recycle SharePoint by running an IISRESET and recycle Workflow Manager by stopping and starting the Windows service **Workflow Manager Backend**.
 This can be done with the following two commands at an administrative command prompt.

   ```